jesper-olsen/sat_puzzles/README.md

 ```

 ## How It Works: SAT Encoding

-Internally, the N-Queens problem is encoded as a Boolean satisfiability formula.
-Each square of
+Internally, each puzzle is encoded as a Boolean satisfiability formula.
+The puzzle's state is mapped to a set of Boolean variables, and its rules are expressed as logical constraints (clauses).

-the chessboard maps to a Boolean variable, and the rules of chess are expressed as logical constraints.
+Example: N-Queens Encoding

-Variable: A boolean variable x_r,c is created for each square (r, c) on the board. x_r,c is true if a queen is on that square, and false otherwise.
+Variables: A boolean variable x_r,c is created for each square (r, c) on the board. x_r,c is true if a queen is on that square, and false otherwise.
 For an 8x8 board, this means 64 variables.

 Constraints: The rules of chess are encoded as logical clauses: